markziemann/dee2/README.md

 [here](https://dee2.io/mx/).

-If there is a particular dataset of interest missing from DEE2, you can use the [request webform](http://dee2.io/request.html) to have it expedited.
+If there is a particular dataset of interest missing from DEE2, you can use the [request webform](http://dee2.io/request) to have it expedited and the results will be emailed to you.

 ## Want to learn more?
 For information on different parts of the app, see the specific documentation: